Should I Get A Lawyer For A Car Accident That Was Partly My Fault?

 Table of Contents

 A vehicle collision is terrifying.
 You may be anxious, unclear on what to do next, and in severe pain.
-It can even be more stressful if you think you were partially responsible or someone else implies you played a role in the incident.
+It can even be more stressful if you think you were partially responsible or if someone else implies you played a role in the incident.

 According to data from the National Highway Traffic Safety Administration (NHTSA), a significant majority, around 94% of car accidents in the United States are considered to be caused by some form of driver error, which often translates to a partial fault in accident scenarios; meaning a large portion of accidents involve shared responsibility between drivers involved.

-The Impact of a Lawyer If You Were Partly at Fault for a Car Accident
+The Impact Of A Lawyer If You Were Partly At Fault For A Car Accident

 How Comparative Negligence Affects Your Claim

 After an accident, the question of who is at fault can be very complex.
-This is where comparative negligence comes into play — a legal principle that recognizes that fault is rarely a black-and-white issue.
+This is where comparative negligence comes into play, a legal principle that recognizes that fault is rarely a black-and-white issue.
 By recognizing that multiple parties may have contributed to the incident, comparative negligence assigns a certain percentage of responsibility to each party involved to account for the fact that accidents often have a range of causes and consequences.

 The type of applicable comparative negligence will depend on the accident’s specifics and the jurisdiction’s laws.
-California follows a pure comparative negligence system that allows a plaintiff to recover damages even if they are partially at fault, with compensation reduced by their percentage of fault.
+California follows a pure comparative negligence system that allows a plaintiff to seek damages even if they are partially at fault, with compensation reduced by their percentage of fault.

 Here’s an example: